NativeScript/docs-v7/docs/guides/integration-with-existing-ios-and-android-apps/extend-existing-android-app.md

         }
     ```

-8. Add both [Java classes](https://github.com/NativeScript/sample-extend-android-app/tree/master/common/main/java/org/nativescript/currencyconversion) and [JavaScript implementations](https://github.com/NativeScript/sample-extend-android-app/tree/master/common/main/assets/app) of **MyCustomNativeScriptActivity** and **MyCustomNativeScriptFragment** to your Android app:

-    Java files - Make sure they match the proper package folder structure.
-Also make sure to match the package at the top of the two Java files to that of your actual package.

-    JavaScript files - Make sure that the Android Activity referenced in JavaProxy is changed to match that of your actual project.
-It is located at the bottom of the **MyCustomNativeScriptActivity.js** and **MyCustomNativeScriptFragment.js** files.

-9. Register the new activity in the AndroidManifest:
+10. Register the new activity in the AndroidManifest:

     Like with any Android Activity, it needs to be added to the AndroidManifest.xml file.
 The AndroidManifest.xml file should include the following line:
     ```xml
     <activity android:name=".MyCustomNativeScriptActivity" />
     ```

-10. Register com.tns.ErrorReportActivity in the AndroidManifest:
+11. Register com.tns.ErrorReportActivity in the AndroidManifest:

     It is used for showing any NativeScript errors during runtime.
 The AndroidManifest.xml file should include the following line:
     ```xml
     <activity android:name="com.tns.ErrorReportActivity" />
     ```

-11. Initialize the NativeScript Android runtime:
+12. Initialize the NativeScript Android runtime:

     Anywhere in your Activity place the following snippet:
     ```Java